Skip to main content

 Image from Koen Smilde

-The imposing Koninklijk Paleis (Royal Palace) is brimming with history and dominates the city skyline.
+Dominating the city skyline, the striking Royal Palace is brimming with history.
 The building has been used as a reception palace by the Dutch royal family for almost 200 years, and when it is not closed for state functions, visitors are invited to take a peek inside.
-Wandering through the marble galleries and lavish reception rooms, you’ll feel the grandeur of the 17th century come alive as you learn all about the symbolism hidden in the architecture.
+Wandering through the marble galleries and lavish reception rooms, you’ll feel the grandeur of the 17th century come alive as you learn about the secret symbolism hidden within the neoclassical architecture.

 Shop for luxury brands at a high-end department store